INFO490/assignments/hw6/hw6.markdown

 - Use *pandas.read_sql()* method to issue the same query as in Problem 1 and return the result as a *pandas.DataFrame* object.

+Note added: I named the function "find_millionaires" when I really should have called it "find_half_millionaires".
+Here you are executing the same query you did in Problem 1, i.e. finding those with income > $500,000.

 #### Submission Instructions

 Rename your file to `<firstname>-<lastname>-sqlcensus.py` and upload it to Moodle.